V-Le/OpenVAS-Scanning-Lab/readme.md

 - Select *Maintenance > Feed > Update*
 	- The feed update will take up to 30-60 minutes.
 You can check the progress by going to *About* in the main menu.
 If it is updating still, it will say "System Status: The system operation 'Update Feed' is running currently"
 	- Once it is completed, it will say "System Status: No system operation is running currently."
+- Once the Feed Update is completed, we need to know the Ip Address needed to access the OpenVAS Web Interface
+	- Click *Setup* > *Network* > *IP*
+	- Take note of your IP Address before the "/".
+This IP Address can be access through your web browser to access the OpenVAS Web Interface
 - You can shutdown OpenVAS VM by selecting *Maintenance > Power > Shutdown*
 - Note: Now would be a good time to take a snapshot of the base VM to revert back to if you accidentally misconfigure something.
 	- On the Oracle VirtualBox Manager, select the VM to take a snapshot of.